 The Russian Market is known as the best place in Phnom Penh for souvenirs and clothes shopping.
-I’m not much of a shopper but wanted to visit for the experience and perhaps find a few small gifts.
+I’m not much of a shopper but wanted to visit for the experience and find a few gifts.
 The market is popular among tourists, expatriates, and local Cambodians.

 Just outside of the Russian Market towards the back is a clump of shops and a café called Yejj Café.
 This café serves some of the best food in Phnom Penh.
 The staff wear yellow and the inside is purple and yellow.
 The bathroom is brilliantly painted too.